 Trailblazer, Alan Mead is Head of Learning at Advertising Agency, Bray Leino.
-Alan's currently working on developing the new Advertising Executive and Media Executive standards.
+Alan has been involved in helping to develop the new Advertising and Media Executive standard.

 What originally motivated you to start developing advertising apprenticeships?